MicrosoftDocs/MIMDocs/MIMDocs/pam/configuring-mim-environment-for-pam.md

 These steps are laid out so that you can start from scratch and build a test environment.
 If you're applying PAM to an existing environment, you can use your own domain controllers or user accounts for the *CONTOSO* domain, instead of creating new ones to match the examples.

-1. If you do not have an existing domain you wish to have as the domain to manage, prepare *CORPDC* server as a domain controller and *CORPWKSTN* as a member workstation.
+1. If you do not have an existing domain you wish to have as the domain to manage, prepare *CORPDC* server as a domain controller.

 2. Prepare *PRIVDC* server as a domain controller for a separate WS 2016 domain and forest, *PRIV*.